Let’s look at how to freeze a row in Excel.

 We use this option when we're scrolling across to the right.

-In the example below, if we wanted to see the invoice number as I scrolled across, I can freeze it using the Freeze First Column option.
+For example, if we wanted to see the invoice number as we scrolled across, we can freeze it using the Freeze First Column option.

 How to freeze a row and a column at the same time